dmerz75/namd_equilibration/README.md

         cd prep

-We need the tcl-based pgn scripts from 000.NAMD_psfgen_package directory.
+We need the pgn (tcl) scripts from 000.NAMD_psfgen_package directory.

         cp ../../../000.NAMD_psfgen_package/* .

-Now, we use noh.pgn to remove the hydrogens from your protein.
+Now, we use 1.noh.pgn to remove the hydrogens from your protein.
+You'll need to edit 1.noh.pgn to contain a valid molecule selection. (i.e. For a single chain molecule, try uncommenting the "set noh1 [atomselect 0 noh]" line)

-        vmd -dispdev text -e noh.pgn > noh.log
+        vmd -dispdev text -e 1.noh.pgn > noh.log

+Check noh.log to see if everything ran correctly.
+You should see something similar to the following:
+        Info) Finished with coordinate file 00.pdb.
+        Info) Opened coordinate file p1noh.pdb for writing.
+        Info) Finished with coordinate file p1noh.pdb.
+        psfplugin) WARNING: PSF file is incomplete, no angles, dihedrals, psfplugin)          impropers, or cross-terms will be written.
+        Info) Opened coordinate file p1noh.psf for writing.
+        Info) Finished with coordinate file p1noh.psf.
+        Info) VMD for LINUXAMD64, version 1.9.2 (December 29, 2014)
+        Info) Exiting normally.

 *View source, [noh.pgn](https://github.com/dmerz75/namd_equilibration/blob/master/000.NAMD_psfgen_package/noh.pgn).*

 Generate the psf (protein structure file) using psf.pgn.
 First, insert the first and last resid's before calling the `orient_on_z $idn 397 603`:
+Change the '397' and '603' to the first and last resids from p1noh.pdb, written in the last step.

-        vmd -dispdev text -e psf.pgn > psf.log
+        vmd -dispdev text -e 2.psf.pgn > psf.log

 Alternatives:
 * if Waters or residues Histidine or Isoleucine are in your protein coordinates, consider altering psf.pgn after the `topology top_all27_prot_lipid.rtf` and before `segment PTN {`: